- Bullying Prevention

 The Ally Training workshop aims to provide staff and students with details about the role and expectations of being an Ally, as well as background information on the diversity of sexual and gender expression, the issues and needs of LGBTIQ staff and students, and concepts such as homophobia and heterosexism.

 Wear It Purple Day is an opportunity to demonstrate to young people that they all have a right to be proud of who they are and that sex, sexuality and gender identity does not change this.
 It all began in Australian schools by two young people.
 The event has now grown to an international phenomenon encouraging the simple act of wearing the colour purple to show our sex, sexuality and gender diverse individuals that diversity is valued and everyone deserves to be included.

 At Western we understand that at times studying and working can be difficult when you identify as LGBTIQ.
-In 2017 we encouraged students and staff to wear purple to show their support of LGBTIQ students and staff.
-We provided purple shirts with a rainbow 'W' shield to our Allies and Queer Collective members and any other supporters from the University community and had photo shoots throughout our campuses, using fun purple props in the spirit of Wear It Purple day.
-Wear It Purple Day will be held on August 31 in 2018.
-Please email email@example.com for further information on 2018 Wear It Purple activities.
+Each year on Wear It Purple Day we encourage students and staff to wear purple to show their support of LGBTIQ students and staff.
+We provide purple shirts with a rainbow 'W' shield to our Allies and Queer Collective members and any other supporters from the University community and have photo shoots throughout our campuses, using fun purple props in the spirit of Wear It Purple day.
+Wear It Purple Day will be held on August 30 in 2019.
+Please email email@example.com for further information on 2019 Wear It Purple activities.

 View the 2016 Wear it Purple at Western slideshow. #proudtome #prideandinclusion #western